joela03/Marketing-EDA/README.md

 git clone https://github.com/joela03/Marketing-EDA-PYTHON.git
 ```
 2. Open the marketing_eda.ipynb file in Jupyter Notebook or JupyterLab.
-3. Run the cells to see the data analysis process and visualizations.
+3. Run the cells to see the data analysis process and visualisations.

 ## Results
 The EDA provides several actionable insights into improving campaign performance, including: